sumcoinlabs/sumcoin-segwit-payments/README.md

-litecoin-segwit-payments
+sumcoin-segwit-payments
 =================

-Library to assist in payment processing on Litecoin.
+Library to assist in payment processing on Sumcoin.
 It first allows for generation of address according to the [BIP44 standard](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).

 [Bitcoin-js](https://github.com/bitcoinjs/bitcoinjs-lib) is used for  deterministic public and private keys.